rchevarria/NYCEnvironCovidData/index.md

 <img src="https://raw.githubusercontent.com/rchevarria/NYCEnvironCovidData/gh-pages/Waste.png" width="370" height="290">

-Some notes on the visuals above:
+### Notes on the Visual above and the Data it derives from:
 - Average Gas Prices is shown from 2016-2021.
 It is the average yearly gas price in NYC.
 - Per Capita Personal Consumption Expenditures is the value of the goods and services purchased by New York residents.
 - Transportation GHG shows the total tCO2e or GHG of vehicle/road and train transportation emitted by NYC 2016-2019